State whether the following marital unions are valid, void, or voidable, and give the corresponding justifications for your answer:

 (a) Did his operation of the school bus service for a limited clientele render jovencio a common carrier?
 Explain your answer.
 (3%)

-Jovencio operated the school bus #4 & business and not just as a casual occupation; he undertook to carry the students in established routes to and from the school; and he transported the students for a fee, Jovencio was a common carrier notwithstanding the limited clientele.
+Jovencio operated the school bus as a business and not just as a casual occupation; he undertook to carry the students in established routes to and from the school; and he transported the students for a fee, Jovencio was a common carrier notwithstanding the limited clientele.

 b) In accordance with your answer to the preceding question, stațe the degree of diligence to be observed by Jovencio, and the consequences thereof.
 Explain your answer.
 (3%)

-(b) Jovencio, as a common carrier, must observe extraordinary diligence in the vigilance over the goods and for the safety of the passengers transported by them, according to all the circumstances of cach case.
-A common carrier should “carry the passengers safely as far as human-car and foresight can provide, using the utmost diligence of very cautious persons, with a due regard for all the circumstances,”
+(b) Jovencio, as a common carrier, must observe extraordinary diligence in the vigilance over the goods and for the safety of the passengers transported by them, according to all the circumstances of each case.
+A common carrier should “carry the passengers safely as far as human care and foresight can provide, using the utmost diligence of very cautious persons, with a due regard for all the circumstances,”